What music did Prince Charles and Princess Diana have at their wedding?

 At Prince Charles and Lady Diana Spencer's wedding, the music on the programme included a mix of religious and national anthems, including 'I Vow to Thee, My Country' and 'Let the Bright Seraphim' from Handel's opera Samson.

-The songs used at the wedding of Prince Charles and Princess Diana included the Prince of Denmark’s March, ‘I Vow to Thee, My Country’, the British National Anthem and Elgar‘s Pomp and Circumstance No. 4.
+The songs used at the wedding of Prince Charles and Princess Diana included the Prince of Denmark's March, 'I Vow to Thee, My Country', the British National Anthem 'God Save The Queen', and Elgar's Pomp and Circumstance No. 4.

 New Zealand soprano Kiri Te Kanawa performed 'Let The Bright Seraphim' from Handel's Samson.